 Applies To: Windows 7, Windows 8, Windows 8.1, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2

-A targeting collection allows a preference item to be applied to computers or users only if the collection of targeting items specified results in a value of true.
-If Is Not is selected, it allows the preference item to be applied only if the collection of targeting items specified results in a value of false.
+A Language targeting item allows a preference item to be applied to computers or users only if the locale specified in the targeting item is installed on the processing computer.
+Additional options allow you to restrict the targeting to the user's or computer's locale.
+If Is Not is selected, it allows the preference item to be applied only if the processing computer's locale does not match the specified locale in the targeting item.

 To reposition a targeting item within the list of targeting items that you have applied to a preference item, either drag the targeting item to a new position, or select the targeting item and then click the Move Up arrow or Move Down arrow.

 Preference items are available only in domain-based GPOs.